-The Court of Queen’s Bench published Ross v.
+The Court of King’s Bench published Ross v.
 Doehl, 2021 ABQB 1020, a decision in which the Honourable Justice C.M.
 Jones meticulously reviewed and applied the factors outlined in the Adult Interdependent Relationships Act (AIRA) to determine if two same sex partners were in a relationship of interdependence.

 In order to be considered adult interdependent partners (AIPs), parties must live in a relationship of interdependence for no less than three years.
 They must share their lives, be emotionally committed, and function as one economic unit.

 There are eight factors to determine if two people function as an economic unit.
 The factors can be found at section 1(2) AIRA, they are summarized as follows:

 - Having a marriage-like relationship;

 - Having an exclusive relationship;

 - The behavior and living arrangements in the home;